cbegin/graven/README.md

     group: cbegin
     artifact: graven
     type: maven
-    # Supports both releases and frozen dependencies
-    roles:
-    - release
-    - dependency
   ...
 ```

-In the repositories section you can define both release and dependency repositories.
-A release repository
-is where this project will be released.
-A dependency repository will be used to store frozen vendor
+A repository is where this project will be released.
-dependencies, so that you don't need to check in your vendor directories or .modules directory.

 Three repository types are currently supported: Github, Docker and Maven (including Nexus and Artifactory).
 Their capabilities and settings are summarized in the table below.